 The CSR Committee determines the policy of CSR activities and monitors the status of compliance, as well as the status of the maintenance and operation of internal controls at the Company and its subsidiaries in accordance with the EBARA Group CSR Policy and the EBARA Group Code of Conduct.
 It also gives instructions for improvement as appropriate based on the results of internal audits.
 The CSR Committee is chaired by the President and Representative Executive Officer, Executive Officers serve as members, and the lawyers in charge of the Compliance Consultation Counter participate in the committee meetings as advisors.
-Furthermore, Independent Directors and Non-executive Inside Directors are encouraged to attend meetings of the committee, and providing advice and the like as necessary.
+Furthermore, Independent Directors and Non-executive Inside Directors are encouraged to attend meetings of the committee as observers for exhibiting supervisory functions contributing to the objectives of the CSR Committee, and providing advice and the like as necessary.
 The CSR Committee reports its deliberations to the Board of Directors, and the Board of Directors establishes a system enabling it to exhibit supervisory functions by accurately grasping information.
 The CSR Committee holds meetings once every quarter, and four (4) meetings were held in fiscal year 2016.